 Skalický Rubín, – the famous regional red wine

 Wine lovers can visit Vinotéka u Františkánov and try the special dark red, thick wine Skalický Rubín (named after the precious stone Ruby = Rubín, due to its colour).
 It is a unique blend of St. Vincent and Portugal varieties into Frankovka.

 About Záhorie region

-It is a region north from Bratislava (on north-west the river Morava creates a state borders with Czechia and Austria, on the north are White Carpathians and on the east are Small Carpathians).
+It is a region north of Bratislava (on the north-west the river Morava creates a state border with Czechia and Austria, on the north, are the White Carpathians and on the east are Small Carpathians).

 What to visit in the region?

 Baťov kanál (Bata’s channel)

 In the 1930’s it was built as a waterway for watering the region.

 The famous Bata company-owned coal mine and used this waterway for the transportation of coal.

 Nowadays, it is a popular tourist attraction, you can take a boat from Skalica and end in Otrokovice in the Czech republic.
 The total length is 60km.